Vilagamer999/Bulk-Private-Vimeo-Downloader/README.md

 3. Modify the script:

-   - VERY IMPORTANT! (otherwise it won't work): Update any values that are displayed '<LIKE THIS>' and contain a short message
+   - VERY IMPORTANT! (otherwise it won't work): Update any values that are displayed `<LIKE THIS>` and contain a short message

 4. Run the script: